auth0/lock/README.md

 ```

-> Note: Check the [show configuration][show-configuration] article for more examples and options index.
+> Note: Check the [Auth0Lock customization][lock-customization] article for more examples and options index.

 ### .showSignin(options[, callback])